 Glencorse: Although Glencorse was the last passenger station on the branch it was not the end of the line.
 Rails continued south to serve sidings linked via an incline from Mauricewood Colliery then passed below the main A701 road to reach Penicuik Gasworks and finally on to a coal depot at Eastfield.
 One of the few reminders of the lines running beyond Glencorse is this surviving bridge abutment and short length of embankment approximately 400m south of the site of Glencorse goods yard.
 Photographed on 14 February 2011, with the 0900 Edinburgh - Peebles - Galashiels First Bus passing by on the A701.

-Glencorse: A surviving section of platform at the former Glencorse station (closed 1933) seen here looking east on 14 February 2011.
-On the far side of the platform were the station buildings and main entrance, with the goods yard to the right.
-Nowadays, just beyond the wooden posts, stand tall metal supports for a high mesh fence that surrounds what is now a secure MoD vehicle park.
+Glencorse: A surviving section of platform at the former Glencorse station (closed 1933) seen here looking east in 2011.
+On the far side of the platform the area has been landscaped.
+Just beyond the wooden posts, tall metal supports form part of a high mesh fence that surrounds what is now a MoD vehicle park.
 Some of the buildings of Glencorse Barracks can be seen in the background on the east side of the A701 road.
 The area behind the camera is now a large housing development.
-[See image 32804]

 Blackpool (Wilton Parade): New Blackpool and Fleetwood Flexity tram 002, on driver training duties, calls at the new tram stop at Wilton Parade just outside the Imperial Hotel.
 001 had just passed the other way bearing 'L' Plates.
 The new trams are scheduled to be fully in service when the line re-opens for Easter 2012.
-[See image 23650] for the same location prior to rebuilding work.
+See image [] for the same location prior to rebuilding work.

 Maltby Colliery: GBRf 66702 and three empty bogie coal wagons passing Maltby Colliery Sidings signal box heading towards Worksop along the South Yorkshire Joint Line on 14 February, with the now demolished buildings of the former Maltby Colliery towering above the box.

-Maltby: The rear of Maltby Colliery Signal Box, standing alongside Scotch Spring Lane rail overbridge, approximately 7 miles east of Rotherham, in February 2012.
+Maltby: The rear of Maltby Colliery Sidings Signal Box, standing alongside Scotch Spring Lane rail overbridge, approximately 7 miles east of Rotherham, in February 2012.
 The signal box controlled access to the sidings that served the now demolished Maltby Colliery complex on the other side of the line off to the left.
-[See image 37635]
+See image []

 Harworth Colliery: Mothballed track running towards the closed Harworth Colliery rapid loading bunker - sited just beyond the left hand curve.
 View from Blyth Road on 14 February 2012.